tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 ## Creating a Runnable Haskell Program

-Both the simplest and tail-recursive versions of our PureScript fibs code are also perfectly legal haskell code.
+Both the simplest and tail-recursive versions of our PureScript fibs code are also perfectly legal Haskell code.
 The main function will be a little different, however:

 ```haskell
 main :: IO ()